cloudevents/spec/cloudevents/extensions/cryptography.md

 ### cryptdatacontenttype
 - Type: `String` per [RFC 2046](https://tools.ietf.org/html/rfc2046)
-- Description: Content type of plain data value.
+- Description: Content type of the plain data value.
 - Constraints:
   - OPTIONAL
   - If present, MUST adhere to the format specified in